For most of my career, a campaign began the same way.

 The good news is that this is fixable work.
 The better news is that almost nobody has started.

-Mike Heller is CEO of Talent Resources, a 360-degree marketing agency specializing in talent, brand, and experiential strategy.
+Michael Heller is the founder and CEO of Talent Resources, a 360-degree marketing agency specializing in talent, brand, and experiential strategy.
 The AI Casting Index 2026 was produced by Everything-PR in partnership with Talent Resources.
+Read the full profile: Mike Heller — Architect of Modern Celebrity-Brand Marketing.